dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "RUNWAY 30R, CLEARED FOR TAKE-OFF, EMIRATES 587."

-**Note**: *the pilot should not readback the surface winds, nor should the controller expect a readback of this.*
+**Note**: *The pilot should not read back the surface winds, nor should the controller expect a readback of this.*

-Except in cases of emergency controllers should not transmit to an aircraft in the process of taking off and during the early stage of climb.
+Except in cases of emergency, controllers should **not transmit** to an aircraft during the process of take-off or during the early stages of climb.

-For traffic reasons it may be necessary for the aircraft to take off immediately after lining up.
+For traffic reasons, it may be necessary for the aircraft to **take off immediately after lining up**.

 !!! example
     **Controller**: "EMIRATES 587, ARE YOU READY FOR IMMEDIATE DEPARTURE?"